 When you follow these tips, you might be able to avoid a car accident altogether.
 When it wasn’t possible, you could use the help of a car accident attorney.

 After an accident where someone reversed into you, you deserve justice.
-At Shrager & Sachs, our Philadelphia car accident lawyer is here to help you prove the other party was at fault so you can be compensated for the damages you’ve suffered.
+At Shrager, Sachs, & Blanco, our Philadelphia car accident lawyer is here to help you prove the other party was at fault so you can be compensated for the damages you’ve suffered.
 Reach out to our office today so we can schedule a free consultation and get started working on your claim.